 Meaning of Auctions

 The contract goes to the highest bidder of the products or services in case a sale takes place.
 The opposite happens while purchasing an item or service.
 Here the bidder offering the lowest price gets the contract.
-Auctions are most common in cases of rare items, collectables, antiques, paintings, properties, and even in a few instances of commodities.
+Auctions are most common in cases of rare items, collectibles, antiques, paintings, properties, and even in a few instances of commodities.

 An example of an auction is the sale of electromagnetic spectrum licenses by the government of a nation to telecom companies.
 Any company interested to provide telecom services at the specified location(s) has to bid for the same.
 The highest bidder will get the license to operate.
 Another example is the sale of rare and precious items like diamonds or paintings or antique items through auctions.

 Absolute auctions do not have any minimum bids criteria.
 The highest bidder gets the product or service.
 For buyers, such auctions are of interest as there is no minimum specified bid, and hence, they can start bidding at low prices.
 For sellers, such auctions can be a bit dangerous as there is no minimum bid.
 Therefore, they may have to sell at a lower price than their expectations if the proposal does not go high.

 In minimum-bid auctions, there is a minimum reserve price below which the product or service on offer cannot be sold.
 Rest other things are the same as in Absolute Auction.
 Buyers have an idea beforehand of what minimum amount they will be required to pay if they did.
 The seller is also sure that his product will go at the minimum reserve price or higher, but not below it.

 Many times, the seller or the auction house may fix the minimum bid very high.
 In such cases, the auction may not attract any bidders at all.
 It is common in case of sale of defunct or bankrupt companies, or an airline.